FDUCSLG/IDBS-2020Spring-FDU/content/assignment2/readme.md

 Each submission created will have an integer array `score`, and `score[0]` is 0 if the submission's `create_table.sql` is wrong, otherwise it will be 1. `score[1]` to `score[8]` stands for the score for query 1 to query 8 in assignment 1, and they are obtained in the following manner.

-## Concurrent Comparision Result Insert
+## Concurrent Comparison Result Insert

 Take a look at `compareAndInsert`, which compares each submissions with all the submissions on each query, and insert a record for the comparison in the table `comparison_result`.

 The problem of this function is that it is single-threaded.
 As you might know, access database is IO-bounded, the CPU might wait for a lot of time for the response of the database, so it makes sense to make the insert concurrent so that the CPU could get more busy and making the insert faster.

-The single thread version provided in the provided code takes almost 1 minutes on your TA's laptop to insert 7200 records in the the database.
+The single thread version provided in the provided code takes almost 1 minutes on your TA's laptop to insert 7200 records in the database.
 This is too slow!
 The QPS (query per second) is about 7200 / 60 = 120.

 With the help of goroutine, it can be easily made concurrent, so please make it concurrent and improve the QPS in `ConcurrentCompareAndInsert`.
 As a reference, it takes less than 4 seconds with your TA's simple concurrent version, a speed up of 15x.